What Is Air Force Pararescue Training Hell Night?

 The training for pararescue jumpers is intense

 The Air Force Pararescueman (PJ) is the Air Force's ground special operations combat medic specifically trained to rescue fallen military members in all branches of the service.
-While many other special operations units note their successes by how many enemy soldiers they kill or capture, the Air Force PJ is trained to primarily save the lives of our military and allied forces.
+While many other special operations units note their successes by how many enemy soldiers they kill or capture, the Air Force PJ is trained to primarily save lives.

 The Air Force PJ training candidates course at Lackland Air Force Base is a 10-week pararescue indoctrination course where PJ's and combat control technicians start their special ops training pipeline.